iliketurtles83/docker-flask-postgres/README.md

 ## Boilerplate Flask web app

 For practice purposes.
-But once finished, it can be easily copied and adapted to suit whatever needs.
+But once finished, it can be easily copied and adapted to suit all kinds of needs.
+It works locally but since i'm still learning, a lot of things are not configured according to best practices.

 ### Tech Stack
 - Web: Flask